exonum/exonum-doc/src/advanced/consensus/requests.md

   `RequestTransaction`.
 - If the message corresponds to a larger round than the saved PoL, the node initiates sending `RequestPrevotes` for this round.
-- If the node has formed +2/3 `Precommit`, it deletes the data for the corresponding request `RequestPrecommit` and timeouts, if the node requested them earlier.
+- If the node has formed +2/3 `Precommit` messages, it deletes the data for the corresponding request `RequestPrecommit` and timeouts, if the node requested them earlier.